 Go House Gawking

-If you are into architecture, there's lots to discover in Queens.
+If you are into architecture, there are lots to discover in Queens.
 Stroll the Tudor-ific Forest Hills Gardens and imagine the homes belong to fancy Hobbits, gawk at the homes on stilts in Broad Channel or challenge your family to a geocache game of historic homes in Queens.

 If you love tennis, Queens should be on your list of things to do before you die.
 After all, it has the granddaddy of all American tennis tournaments, the U.S. Open.